 NGTOC will download the data, make corrections and target publication of the data in by March 1, 2016 assuming that the data can be downloaded and converted, and that no additional problems are found.
 This does not include Phase 2 data for South Dakota, or Phase 5 data.

-NGTOC will use the data as input to producing new US Topo maps for MN in FY16.
+NGTOC will use the data as input to deriving elevation contours to support new US Topo maps for MN in FY16.

 NGP/NGTOC will continue to review processes and communications with partners to avoid future situations where there are issues in ingesting partner data into TNM.